 Cinemark Perkins Rowe to reopen with new safety measures Aug.
 14

-BATON ROUGE - With increased sanitation and safety precautions, Cinemark is set to open more of its movie theaters around the country, including the Perkins Rowe location in Baton Rouge, on Aug.
+BATON ROUGE - Cinemark is set to open more of its movie theaters around the country with increased sanitation and safety precautions, including the Perkins Rowe location in Baton Rouge, on Aug.
 14.

 Upon reopening, moviegoers are invited to view "Comeback Classic" films and concessions at reduced prices.
 Tickets will be $5 for adults, and $3 for children and senior citizens.